UniPipe/openpipe/docs/1.0/language.md

 openpipe help «plugin_name»
 ```

-OpenPipe action plugins may be polymorphic, meaning the same plugin may be able to handle different input and configuration types.
+OpenPipe action plugins may be polymorphic, meaning the same plugin may be able to handle different input and parameters types.

 ### Data Items
 In DPL any kind of workflow managed data is referred as an _item_, in openpipe _items_ are stored in memory and transmitted as Python object references, as such, items can be of any data type or class available with Python.